kcw-grunt/ios-homework/README.md

 ## Structure

 Do not use interface builder to make this app.
-If you want to complete this project using React Native then that is also an option.
+Use Swift or Objective C, third party framerworks (masonry etc) are also allowed.
+Alternatively if you want to complete this project in Javascript using React Native then that is also an option.
 This app should work with iOS 9+.